Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: The classical view on diversification

 \section{The classical view on diversification}

-In the introduction, we reviewed several results from the literature challenging the usual intuition about diversification, showing that under specific conditions, it can actually increase risk.
-Before turning to our main contribution, which further extends these findings, we first take a step back to reaffirm the view on why diversification is typically beneficial.
+In the introduction, we reviewed several results from the literature showing that, under specific conditions, diversification can in fact increase risk.
+Before turning to our main contribution, which further extends these findings, we first take a step back to reaffirm the classical view according to which diversification is beneficial.
 In particular, we formalize this intuition within our setting using the concept of convex order, which offers a natural framework to compare the diversified and concentrated portfolios.